pelagios/timerange-selector/README.md

 # Peripleo Timerange Selector

 The timerange selection widget from Peripleo.
-To see it in action, clone this repository and open the file `index.html` in your browser.
+[See it in action](https://pelagios.github.io/timerange-selector/).

 ## Usage